-It’s relatively uncommon for women to orgasm through intercourse alone.
-In fact, according to a 2017 study, only about 18 percent of women achieve orgasm through penetration alone — meaning no hands, mouth, or toys needed.
+It’s relatively uncommon for people with a vagina to orgasm through intercourse alone.
+And according to a 2017 study, only about 18% of women achieve orgasm through penetration alone — meaning no hands, mouth, or toys needed.

 You’ve probably heard of the G spot, along with how it’s the “key” to achieving an earth-shattering vaginal orgasm.
 But is it real?
 Honestly, it’s complicated.

 Known as the Gräfenberg spot, the G spot was introduced by Dr. Beverly Whipple after she discovered that using a “come here” motion along the inside of the vagina produced a physical response.
 She believed this region could be the key to achieving orgasm during penetration.

 However, it’s important to clarify that the G spot isn’t a distinct part of your anatomy.
 In a 2017 study, researchers attempted to find the G spot only to come up empty-handed.

 Instead of being a separate spot in your vagina, the G spot is part of your clitoral network.
 This means that when you’re stimulating the G spot, you’re stimulating part of the clitoris, which is much larger than we’re led to believe.
 The pea-sized nub where the inner labia meet is only the tip of the clitoris and divides into two “roots” that can be about 4 inches long.